- (By CP Cartoonist Rod Anderson)

 steps forward to the rescue and liberation of the old.

 Stirring words, but more than words.
 Churchill had faith in his people and more importantly, faith in his God.

 Could it be that American Christians are losing, but have not lost the war for our country's heart and soul?
-Could it be that the analogous event to the American entry into the conflict that Churchill foresaw "in God's good time" could be another "Great Awakening" that would transform the spiritual landscape of America as thoroughly as the eighteenth century Great Awakening transformed Colonial America?
+Could it be that the analogous event to the American entry into the conflict that Churchill foresaw "in God's good time" could be another "Great Awakening" that would transform the spiritual landscape of America as thoroughly as the 18th century's Great Awakening transformed Colonial America?
 We don't know.